linewriter1024/simplerpgcards/README.md

 - ✅ Bulk selection for PDF generation
 - ✅ Sortable card list by title or creation date
 - ✅ Bulk-add mode for creating multiple similar cards with shared tags and content
+- ✅ **URL Persistence**: Search terms and sort preferences are saved in the URL

 #### Statblocks Mode (NEW)
 - ✅ **Edit Mode**: Responsive left sidebar interface with comprehensive controls